 171 Ludlow puts you a two-minute walk from Katz's Deli, five minutes from the Tenement Museum, and ten from Russ & Daughters Cafe.
 The Lower East Side has one of the densest bar and restaurant scenes in Manhattan, and the hotel sits inside it rather than on the edge.
 Weekdays are residential-quiet.
 Weekends turn into a party district.
 The F train at Delancey-Essex puts you at Bryant Park in nine minutes.

 The 293 rooms lean into a loft-style design with exposed ductwork, brick-accent walls, and large windows.
 The Instagram-friendly aesthetic is backed by standard IHG operations, which means predictable housekeeping, a real elevator bank, and an IHG One Rewards redemption path that starts around 30,000 points a night.
-Rates from $112 on Kayak make this a meaningful discount against the boutique price bracket for a comparable weekend.
+The OTA rates make this a meaningful discount against the boutique price bracket for a comparable weekend.

 The reason the follower count runs so high is Mr. Purple, the 15th-floor rooftop bar with a heated plunge pool and 360-degree views toward the Williamsburg Bridge, the Empire State Building, and the Manhattan Bridge.
 The bar pulls a non-guest crowd on Friday and Saturday nights that rotates through the elevators and fills the lobby.